 - Species have been selected on their proven survivability and relatively rapid plant growth, to ensure effective establishment on restoration sites. - All plants should be sourced from the Tamaki Ecological District to avoid genetic contamination of distinctive populations, and because local plants tend to be better suited to local conditions.
-Plants should generally be grown from seed (as opposed to, for example, cuttings), so that the variability within local populations is preserved. - A combination of half litre (0.5L), 1.5 litre, one litre (1L), and PB5 grade stock are recommended for the species to be planted in the revegetation planting areas. - All plants brought onto the site should be free of weeds, especially any potentially troublesome species.
+Plants should generally be grown from seed (as opposed to, for example, cuttings), so that the variability within local populations is preserved. - A combination of half litre (0.5L), 1.5 litre, one litre (1L), and PB5 grade stock are recommended for the species to be planted in the revegetation planting areas, noting that the 20 specimen trees will be a minimum of 45 litres. - All plants brought onto the site should be free of weeds, especially any potentially troublesome species. - In order to reduce the risk of fire, no kānuka or mānuka will be planted within 20 metres of property boundaries, noting that these species only comprise 15% of the 8,000 or so plants to be planted.
+In addition, only fire-resistant indigenous shrub species that do not exceed three metres in height will be planted in Area B. Such species could include harakeke/flax and karamū.